 Although most developers start with either front or back-end specializations, there are a lot of reasons why you should consider branching out and learning both.
 It will make you a lot more employable, will give you a greater understanding of the whole concept of what is web development, and will make it easier for you to create entire websites on your own.

 How To Be A Web Developer

 - Start by deciding what sort of developer you want to become.
-Obviously, the languages and techniques that you learn will depend on whether you want to focus on front or back-end development to begin with.
+The languages and techniques that you learn will depend on whether you want to focus on front or back-end development, to begin with.

 - Choose a decent course.
 Next, you need to choose a course or a couple of courses that will teach you the basics of web development.
-BitDegree offers a number of introductory web development courses, including their Interactive Coding for Beginners course, which introduces CSS, HTML, and web development.
+BitDegree offers many introductory web development courses, including their Interactive Coding for Beginners course, which introduces CSS, HTML, and web development.

 - Create a learning plan.
-Everyone needs a bit of motivation from time to time, otherwise we simply don’t do the things that we need to.
-As you start out on your journey towards becoming a web developer, it is important for you to start building a bit of a learning schedule.
+Everyone needs a bit of motivation from time to time, otherwise, we simply don’t do the things that we need to.
+As you start on your journey towards understanding what is a web developer, you need to start building a bit of a learning schedule.
 Set aside a certain amount of hours per week for your courses, and make sure that you set yourself realistic goals.